superlativeinstruments/manuals.playsuperlative.com/SB01/keyboard.md

 ### Transpose

 To enable the Transpose function, hold the `TRANSPOSE` button down while pressing any key except for the lowest C key.
-The indicator will light and the SB01 will now play in the key of the chosen note.
+The indicator will light and the keyboard will now play in the key of the chosen note.

 - If you press a key *lower* than the lowest C, it will be transposed *down* by the distance in pitch between the pressed key and the C.
 - If you press a key *higher* than the loewst C, it will be transposed *up* by the interval between the pressed key and C.